emmayisun/emmayisun.github.io/_posts/2024-01-16-waller-brookings.md

 As of today, the data has come in even better.
 Real gross domestic product (GDP) is expected to have grown between 1 and 2 percent in the fourth quarter, unemployment is still below 4 percent, and core personal consumption expenditure (PCE) inflation has been running close to 2 percent for the last 6 months.
 For a macroeconomist, this is almost as good as it gets.

+<a id="pace2"></a>
 But will it last?
 Time will tell whether inflation can be sustained on its recent path and allow us to conclude that we have achieved the FOMC's price-stability goal.
-Time will tell if this can happen while the labor market still performs above expectations.
-The data we have received the last few months is allowing the Committee to consider cutting the policy rate in 2024.
+Time will tell if this can happen while the labor market still performs above expectations. <span style="color:#ec5e2a;"><strong>The data we have received the last few months is allowing the Committee to consider cutting the policy rate in 2024.
 However, concerns about the sustainability of these data trends requires changes in the path of policy to be carefully calibrated and not rushed.
-In the end, I am feeling more confident that the economy can continue along its current trajectory.
+In the end, I am feeling more confident that the economy can continue along its current trajectory.</strong></span>

 Let me start with the data on economic activity that has brought me to this view, and then I'll talk about the labor market, financial conditions, and inflation.
 I'll conclude with what I think the implications are from all that for monetary policy.